Team-Point-Nemo/BackEnd/README.md

 ## Technologies
 ### Backend
-- **Java**: We used Java to hide the API key and to handle API requests to OpenWeather through our own backen, in order to prevent exposing the key in the frontend.
+- **Java**: We used Java to hide the API key and to handle API requests to OpenWeather through our own backend, in order to prevent exposing the key in the frontend.
 - **Spring Boot**: A framework for building the backend and managing HTTP requests to and from OpenWeather API.

 ### Cloud Deployment